-Hallucinogen Persisting Perception Disorder (HPPD) is a cognitive disorder in which individuals continuously re-experience visual and other hallucinations first experienced while intoxicated.
-The persistent nature of the hallucinations – flashes of color, for example, or halos around objects, or objects that appear too big or too small – and the fact that they occur while the individual is sober are indications of the presence of HPPD.
+Hallucinogen Persisting Perception Disorder (HPPD) is a cognitive disorder in which individuals continuously re-experience visual and other sensory hallucinations that they first experienced while intoxicated.
+The persistent nature of the hallucinations and the fact that they occur while the individual is sober are indications of the presence of HPPD.

 It is important to note that HPPD hallucinations are always obvious as hallucinations to the individual experiencing them and don’t override their reality.
 Despite that, HPPD can still cause significant distress and interfere with one’s work and social life.

-HPPD, as defined by the DSM-5, is specifically caused by hallucinogenic drugs, primarily but not exclusively by LSD (lysergic acid diethylamide).
-The disorder occurs in about 4.2% of people who take hallucinogens.
+Hallucinogen Persisting Perception Disorder, as defined by the DSM-5, is specifically caused by hallucinogenic drugs, primarily but not exclusively by LSD (lysergic acid diethylamide).
+The disorder occurs in about 4.2 percent of people who take hallucinogens.

 Since disturbing hallucinations may also be caused by other disorders, such as neurodegenerative disease, brain lesions, seizure disorders, and others, these causes should be ruled out before a person is diagnosed with HPPD.

-There is little evidence that an individual's chances of developing HPPD increase with their frequency of drug use; the disorder may also occur in people who have had little experience with hallucinogens.
+There is little evidence that an individual's chances of developing HPPD increase with their frequency of drug use; the disorder can also occur in people who have had little experience with hallucinogens.

-HPPD can occur in combination with other mental disorders, such as panic disorder, alcohol use disorder, and depression, according to the DSM-5, and some types of therapy used to teat those conditions may be helpful in managing HPPD symptoms as well.
+HPPD can occur in combination with other mental disorders, such as panic disorder, alcohol use disorder, and depression, according to the DSM-5.
+Some types of therapy used to treat those conditions may be helpful in managing HPPD symptoms as well.

-HPPD is also treated with several types of medication, through regimens which should be tailored to each individual.
-Some types of drugs that have delivered positive results include antipsychotics; some drugs used for treating PTSD; and naltrexone, which is used to treat opioid and alcohol dependency.
+HPPD is also treated with several types of medication, through regimens that should be tailored to each individual.
+Some types of drugs that have delivered positive results include antipsychotics, some drugs used for treating PTSD, and naltrexone, which is used to treat opioid and alcohol dependency.

-Some have suggested that brain stimulation treatments, such as Repetitive Transcranial Magnetic Stimulation (rTMS) may be effective in treating HPPD, but there has been little evidence as yet to establish their efficacy.
+It has been suggested that brain stimulation treatments, such as Repetitive Transcranial Magnetic Stimulation (rTMS), may be effective in treating HPPD, but there has been little evidence as of yet to establish their efficacy.